jacobbergdahl/limopola/README.md

 ## Models

 This is a list of models currently included in this AI interface.
 More models will be added in the future.

-Note that `local-node-llama-cpp` and `local-ollama` allow you to run essentially any open-source LLM.
-The former allows you to run AI model by just pointing at its filepath, while the latter lets you run whatever LLM you are serving through Ollama.
+Note that the actual number of supported models is probably over a million. `local-node-llama-cpp` and `local-ollama` allow you to run essentially any open-source LLM, `azure` lets you run any LLM provided by Azure OpenAI, and `openai-compatible-api` lets you point to any OpenAI-compatible endpoint.
+See `env.example` for reference on configuring `azure` and `openai-compatible-api`.

 | Model                    | Type  | API Source |
 | ------------------------ | ----- | ---------- |